-For Connecticut residents, buying cars at auction can be a fantastic way to find vehicles for a fraction of their normal cost.
+For Connecticut residents, buying cars at car auctions in CT can be a fantastic way to find vehicles for a fraction of their normal cost.
 Both in-peron and online auctions alike tend to have a wide range of different types of vehicles available for purchase.
 Some of the vehicles are in good shape and are ready for the road.
 However, a number of the cars and trucks you will find have salvage titles.

 However, the fact that a car has a salvage title does not mean that it can never get back on the road.
 In some cases, with some repair work, they can be made drivable again.
 You simply have to know what to buy and how to get a rebuilt title, as well as insurance, for the vehicle.